- Baby's Care After a Cesarean Delivery

 A newborn baby is wet from the amniotic fluid and can easily become cold.
 Drying the baby and using warm blankets and heat lamps can help prevent heat loss.
 Often a knitted hat is placed on the baby's head.

-Bath time is a great time to bond with your newborn while keeping his/her skin healthy and cuddly soft.
+Bath time is a great time to bond with your newborn while keeping his or her skin healthy and cuddly soft.
 Get the facts—and proper supplies—to make these moments safe and enjoyable for both you and baby.

 - Behavior Changes

-Although a baby's activity level, appetite, and cries normally vary from day to day, even hour to hour, a distinct change in any of these areas may signal illness.
+Your baby's activity level, appetite, and cries normally vary from day to day, and even hour to hour.
+But a distinct change in any of these areas may signal illness.

 - Birth Injuries

-For various reasons, some babies have a more difficult trip through the birth canal than others, resulting in physical injuries.
-Such injuries usually are not serious and clear up or improve within a few days or weeks following the birth.
+Some babies have a more difficult trip through the birth canal than others, resulting in physical injuries.
+These injuries usually are not serious and clear up or improve within a few days or weeks after the birth.

-Detailed information on bottle-feeding, including information on the different types of baby formula
+Detailed information on bottle-feeding, including information on the different types of baby formulas.

 - Breast Milk Collection and Storage